 HOW TO PICK A WEDDING VENUE

-When focusing on how to choose a wedding venue, there are a number of things to take into consideration, like the venue’s size, location, parking availability, bathroom options, and so much more!
-Finding your dream venue can be a tricky process, so we have pieced together advice on what to consider when selecting the place that’s just right for you and your special day.
-Don’t forget to print out our comprehensive list of questions to ask your wedding venue, as you start your site visits!
+When focusing on how to choose a wedding venue, there are a number of things to take into consideration.
+We have pieced together advice on what to consider when selecting the place that’s just right for you and your special day.
+Also check out our Checklist of Questions to Ask Wedding Venues

-17 THINGS TO LOOK FOR IN A WEDDING VENUE:
+13 THINGS TO LOOK FOR IN A WEDDING VENUE

-- 12. What Are The Vendor Options?: Some venues allow you to use your own vendors while others want you to use their floral company, catering, alcohol, wedding planner, band, etc. If you prefer to choose your own vendors, be sure to pick a venue that accommodates for that.
+10. Vendor Options: Some venues allow you to use your own vendors while others want you to use their floral company, catering, alcohol, wedding planner, band, etc. If you prefer to choose your own vendors, be sure to pick a venue that accommodates for that.

-- 16. Read Multiple Reviews: For a more unbiased look, make sure to do your research on what people are saying about your venue.
+12. Customer Reviews: For a more unbiased look, make sure to do your research on what people are saying about your venue.
 You might find information about aspects of the venue you hadn’t even thought to consider and other helpful tidbits.
 Take note of both the positive and negative comments on third party sites such as Yelp, TripAdvisor, and Google reviews.
-You could also check reviews on the venue’s Facebook page.
-Pay special attention to any public replies the venue may have left to guest reviews.
-This will give you insight into how they may deal with an issue that could potentially arise at your wedding.
-If you still have some unanswered questions, you can ask the venue for contact information of past couples or wedding planners that hosted weddings at the venue.
-You can then ask very specific questions to these people and find answers to the questions that may be keeping you up at night.

 FREQUENTLY ASKED QUESTIONS WHEN IT COMES TO PICKING A WEDDING VENUE: